lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 + Egordicity is a sub-class of stationary
   + All ergodic process must be stationary but not all stationary process are ergodic
   + a time series with linear trend is not stationary and hence it is not ergodic
++ **In all our analysis we need to assume ergodicity, because otherwise we can't derive anything meningful from a single observation with our statistical tools!**
 + Example of an ergodic process: Throwing coins -> we get the same statistic properties of the process when we throw 1000 different coins in one experiment vs. when we throw a single coin repeatedly for 1000 times
 + Example of a non-ergodic process: Finding the most visited place -> observing the places visited by 1000 different people in a day vs. observing the places a person visited in 1000 days (We'll get different statistic properties!)